adaltas/node-nikita-docs/src/md/usages/sync_async.md

     cmd: "echo hostname: `hostname`"
   });
 })
-.then(function(){
+.next(function(){
   console.log('done');
 });
 ```

 The `execute` action is run asynchronously but it is declared inside a sync `call` action.
 This is made possible because calling an action in Nikita is like registering an instruction which will be scheduled later for execution.
-Think of it as stack in which we register an action `call`, then an action `execute` and finally an action `then`.
+Think of it as stack in which we register an action `call`, then an action `execute` and finally an action `next`.

 Status of the synchronous parent handler is bubbled up from asynchronous child handlers.
 The rule is as follow, if any child has a status set to "true", then the parent has a status set to "true".